Renault Trucks Logo

 What is Renault Trucks?

 Incepted in 1978, Renault Trucks is a distinguished manufacturer of commercial trucks in France, noted for its top-tier vehicles.
-The company’s headquarters are in Saint-Priest, close to Lyon, and it has functioned as a subsidiary of the Volvo Group since 2001, reinforcing its position as a leading authority in the sector.
+The company’s headquarters are in Saint-Priest, near Lyon, and it has been a subsidiary of the Volvo Group since 2001, reinforcing its position as a leading authority in the sector.

 Renault Véhicules Industriels has been a heavyweight in the commercial truck market for over a century, playing a significant role since its beginnings in 1902.
-The company’s contributions extend beyond producing sturdy, reliable trucks – they also manufactured buses, underscoring their versatile capabilities in the automobile industry.
+The company’s contributions extend beyond producing sturdy, reliable trucks; it also manufactures buses, underscoring its versatile capabilities in the automobile industry.

 1978 – 2021